 - Use Power from Power Meter or Smart Trainer When pairing smart trainer we recommend searching specifically for Smart Trainer (search button next to ANT+ Smart Trainer) rather than doing full sensor search.

 - Use Virtual Power Pick your trainer from the dropdown, your power will be calculated based on power curve data published by manufacturer.
 Let us know if your trainer is not listed so we can contact manufacturer for precise power curve data.
 While we work on this, you can use 'Generic Fluid' or 'Generic Magnetic' option.
 If you have ANT+ speed sensor, use this option and select 'Generic Fluid' or 'Generic Magnetic' as trainer.

-Give your configuration a name, for instance 'TACX Neo' and click 'Search for Sensors'.
-BigRing will pair your trainer or sensors.
+Give your configuration a name, for instance 'TACX Neo', BigRing will automatically seacrh for and pair your trainer or sensors.
 Press Save to store your configuration.
 You can set up multiple profiles with BigRing, for example you can have one profile that is linked to smart trainer and another profile that is linked to power meter.

 Configure User Profile

 On the 'User Profile' tab you can set your weight and bike weight, as well as 'Web Ride' settings.
 Make sure to pick 'Download Region' that is closest to you.

 If you computer hardware meets recommended requirements then select 1080p for the best video quality.
 If you are not sure, give them a try and see if you PC can handle best setting.
 If your video stops or starts stuttering during the ride, it is better to use 720p option.

 Another (and better) option is to run a test to automatically determine optimal video quality setting ('Determine Web ride settings' button).
 It will test both Internet connection speed and GPU performance and will set the best options.